-Choose what type of eyes you would like to use.
+Choose what type of eyes you would like to use for your bat craft.
 We have a ton of googly eyes, so we used those.
 You could also use acorn caps or pebbles for the eyes if you would like!

 We also added pointy ears and we played around with different options.
 You could try tiny clothespins:

 Then let your glue dry over night, poke pipe cleaners through the cardboard and hang them upside down from a branch!
 This bat craft is the cutest decoration you will see this fall!
 Get outside and give it a try today.